-13.4.
-Additional actions for the implementation of the World Heritage Convention

-13.4.1 - Please indicate any additional actions for the implementation of the World Heritage Convention

-14. Good Practice in the Implementation of the World Heritage Convention

-14.1 - Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.
-Implementation of the guidelines for the protection of Monuments and sites as developed by the National Trust of Guyana

-14.2 - Define which topics are covered by this example of good practice at the State Party level.
+- 13.4.
+Additional actions for the implementation of the World Heritage Convention - 13.4.1 Please indicate any additional actions for the implementation of the World Heritage Convention CAPACITY BUILDING IN THE PROTECTION AND MANAGEMENT OF HERITAGE SITES ETC AT THE NATIONAL LEVEL - 14.
+Good Practice in the Implementation of the World Heritage Convention - 14.1 Example of good practice in World Heritage protection, identification, conservation or management at the State Party level. - 14.2 Define which topics are covered by this example of good practice at the State Party level.

+Sustainable Development

 Synergies

-State of Conservation

 Management

-Governance
+Capacity Building

-15. Assessment of the Periodic Reporting Exercise

-15.1.
-Primary institution responsible for communicating with UNESCO on the World Heritage Convention

-15.1.1 - Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
-National Commission for UNESCO, Guyana and the Ministry of Culture, Youth and Sport, Guyana
+- 15. Assessment of the Periodic Reporting Exercise - 15.1.
+Primary institution responsible for communicating with UNESCO on the World Heritage Convention - 15.1.1 Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?

-15.2.
-Relevance and Objectives of Periodic Reporting

-15.2.1 - Relevance and Objectives of Periodic Reporting
+MINISTRY OF CULTURAL DEVELOPMENT - 15.2.
+Relevance and Objectives of Periodic Reporting - 15.2.1 Relevance and Objectives of Periodic Reporting

-State Party Good
+State Party Poor

-Site Managers Good
+Site Managers Poor

-UNESCO World Heritage Centre Good
+UNESCO World Heritage Centre Fair

-Advisory Bodies Good
+Advisory Bodies Poor